 Cocaine Blues by Johnny Cash.
 A reader suggested this one.
 Also drug related but he shoots his girl for cheating on him.
 Great line "I Shot her down because she made me sore, I thought I was her daddy, but she had 5 more" Lyrics

-Excitable Boy by Warren Zevon (1976) A rather strange one.
-Rubbing pot roast on his chest, biting usherettes on the leg, well, and then killing his prom date and digging her up years later once it got out of the mental institution.
+Excitable Boy by Warren Zevon (1976).
+A rather strange one.
+Rubbing pot roast on his chest, biting usherettes on the leg, well, and then killing his prom date and digging her up years later once he got out of the mental institution.
 I mean what can you really say about it?
 Lyrics

 Down In The Willow Garden - by The Everly Brothers.
 Just ran across this one recently.
 Wow, a bit gruesome for the Everly Brothers.
 Poisoned her and then knifed her, I guess for good measure.
 And he will soon be hung at the end of the song.
 Lyrics